Hormones Secreted From Thyroid Gland

 6. Endocytosis and Proteolysis: The thyroglobulin containing T3 and T4 is internalized by the follicular cells through endocytosis.
 Enzymes then break down the thyroglobulin, releasing free T3 and T4 into the bloodstream.

 7. Hormone Release: T3 and T4 are released into the bloodstream, bound to transport proteins such as thyroxine-binding globulin (TBG), transthyretin (TTR), and albumin.
-These proteins ensure that the hormones are transported safely and efficiently throughout the body.
+These proteins confirm that the hormones are transported safely and efficiently throughout the body.

 The Crucial Role of Thyroid Stimulating Hormone (TSH)